How to Sort-Object Array by property or key in Typescript?

 ];

-Let’s declare an array of objects, and each object holds id and name properties.
+Let’s declare an array of objects, each containing id and name properties, and sort it in ascending order based on the id property:

 The sort method provided a lambda expression that has no name.